Optimal Work Extraction from Finite-Time Closed Quantum Dynamics: Introduction

 We then introduce a new framework of Lie-algebraic control, which allows us to solve the time dependence of the optimal protocol (Theorem~\ref{thmM_MainResult}).
-We find that, among the infinitely many possible control protocols, an optimal control protocol is remarkably simple: it is driven by a \emph{time-independent} Hamiltonian.
+This can be regarded as a solvable class of finite-time optimal control problems, analogous to solvable (i.e., integrable) models in condensed-matter physics.
+We find that, among the infinitely many possible control protocols, an optimal control protocol is remarkably simple: it is driven by a \emph{time-independent} control Hamiltonian in the interaction picture with respect to the uncontrollable part.
 The form of the optimal Hamiltonian is determined by a single self-consistent equation, which is dramatically simplified from the original optimization problem.
 Importantly, the self-consistent equation admits efficient numerical solutions, from which the optimal extractable work also follows.
 As a direct consequence, we obtain an exact and saturable quantum speed limit for work extraction, in contrast to conventional bounds that are generally not attainable.

-The key assumption underlying this framework is that the controllable and uncontrollable parts of the Hamiltonian commute with each other, a condition that naturally arises in physically relevant models such as Heisenberg models with controlled magnetic fields~\cite{Le_PhysRevACollPark2018z} and $\mathrm{SU}(n)$-Hubbard models with controllable fermion flavors~\cite{Katsura_PhysRevA2013h}.
+The key assumption underlying this framework is that the uncontrollable Hamiltonian preserves the subspace over which the controllable Hamiltonian is optimized, a condition that naturally arises in physically relevant models such as Heisenberg models with controlled magnetic fields~\cite{Le_PhysRevACollPark2018z} and $\mathrm{SU}(n)$-Hubbard models with controllable fermion flavors~\cite{Katsura_PhysRevA2013h}.

 As a demonstration, we analytically solve the self-consistent equation in the case of $\mathfrak{su}(2)$ control, including the fully controlled two-level systems and magnetic control of the Heisenberg model.
 We find an exact expression for the optimal extractable work, which exhibits a cosine dependence on $T$.
-For more complex control algebras, such as $\mathfrak{su}(n)$, we discuss that the equation is numerically tractable using the steepest gradient descent, and demonstrate it for the fully controlled three-level systems.
+Even for more complex control algebras, such as $\mathfrak{su}(n)$, we show that the equation is numerically tractable using gradient descent, and demonstrate it for the fully controlled three-level systems.
 Crucially, the approach extends to many-body systems, e.g., $\mathrm{SU}(n)$-Hubbard models, where the number of controllable degrees of freedom is independent of the system size.
 In such cases, the Lie-algebraic structure allows the self-consistent equation to be solved within a reduced representation, so that each iteration step in the gradient method requires no access to the full many-body Hilbert space.